eclipse-archived/codewind-docs/docs/_documentations/remote-overview.md

 The role of the Gatekeeper container is to marshal the requests from the local environment through to the Codewind Cloud service.
 By acting as a reverse proxy, Gatekeeper ensures Codewind PFE bound traffic is accompanied with a valid authentication bearer token.

-The exception to this are UI Socket connections which are allowed to tunnel through to the Gatekeeper proxy and terminate directly in the PFE container.
-For these connections token validation is handled by PFE directly during a socket connection handshake.

 At deployment time, Gatekeeper is configured with the necessary secrets and connectivity details of the Codewind Keycloak service.

 ### Codewind Keycloak